Chapter 43 : Gold

 “I guess it does,” I said.
 And with that, I drank.

-“…So then I told her that Freddy was in the process of training to become a rabbi and wasn’t interested.”
+“…So then I told her that Freddy was in the process of training to become a rabbi and that he wasn’t interested.”

 I burst into laughter—great belly laughs that shook my whole body with giddiness.
 “You’re horrible,” I slurred cheerfully as the world tilted in a surge of light and dizziness.